Bacon-Wrapped Green Beans

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-Serve these on Thanksgiving with Cajun Roast Turkey or for a lovely fall dinner with Roast Eye of Round or Roast Chicken.
+Serve these on Thanksgiving with Cajun Roast Turkey or, for a lovely fall dinner, with Roast Eye of Round or Roast Chicken.

-Bacon-Wrapped Green Beans: Tender green beans are all wrapped up with a band of crispy bacon and brushed with a sweet and savory glaze.
-Perfect for Thanksgiving, Christmas, or any time you want to show off a little!
+Bacon Green Bean Bundles: Tender green beans are all wrapped up with a band of crispy bacon and brushed with a sweet and savory glaze.

 - Bacon – Don’t buy thick-cut bacon for this; it’s hard to wrap around the green beans and won’t crisp up quickly enough.